thewindsofwinter/groupchat-visualizer/README.md

 ## Target Features
  - [X] First message, last message, number of messages
  - [X] Number of messages sent by any specific person
- - [ ] Reaction "graph" between people: who reacts to who
+ - [X] Reaction "graph" between people: who reacts to who
-    - [ ] Normalized by the total number of reactions a person gives out
+    - [X] Normalized by the total number of reactions a person gives out
-    - [ ] Normalized by the total number of reactions a person receives
+    - [X] Normalized by the total number of reactions a person receives
-    - [ ] Unnormalized
+    - [X] Unnormalized
- - [ ] Mentions of a person's name within messages
  - [ ] Line graph of activity and statistics about activity by weekday or season
  - [ ] Information on message length
     - [ ] Versus time